zlatinb/muwire/README.md

 ./gradlew clean build
 ```

-If you want to build binary bundles that do not depend on Java or I2P, see the [muwire-pkg] project
+If you want to build binary bundles that do not depend on Java or I2P, see the [muwire-pkg] project.
+If you want to package MuWire for a Linux distribution, see the [Packaging] wiki page.

 ## Running the GUI